Spatial behavior in a Mott insulator near the voltage-driven resistive transition: Model and Method

 \subsection{Model}

 We consider a 2D Mott insulator connected to non-interacting leads via tight-binding coupling.
-The leads serve two purposes: (i) The bias is introduced through a population imbalance in leads, and (ii)~they provide dissipative channels for the system to relax.
-The isolated Mott insulator when subjected to a field does not thermalise for a significantly long time, but instead gets trapped in a prethermalised metastable state.
-On the other hand, the presence of metallic leads at the two edges allows it to relax more readily into a nonequilibrium steady state.
+The leads serve two purpose: (i)~the bias is introduced through a chemical potential difference between the leads, and (ii)~the leads provide dissipative channels for the system to relax.
+The isolated Mott insulator when subjected to a field does not thermalise for a significantly long time, and instead gets trapped in a prethermalised metastable state\cite{freericks2015}.
+The presence of metallic leads at the two edges allows relaxation into a nonequilibrium steady state (NESS) \cite{ribeiro2015}.

-We model the Mott insulator (system) by the repulsive Hubbard model defined on a square lattice, while the leads are modeled as tight-binding electron reservoirs.
-Each site at the left and the right edges of the Mott insulator is coupled to the nearest bath site via tight-binding coupling.
+We model the Mott insulator (``system'') by the repulsive Hubbard model defined on a square lattice, while the leads are modeled as tight-binding electron reservoirs.
+Each site at the left and the right edges of the Mott insulator, Fig.1, is coupled to the nearest bath site via tight-binding coupling.

-where $t_{s}$ and $U$ are the nearest-neighbour hopping amplitude and onsite Coulomb repulsion strength, respectively, in the system. $t_{\alpha}, \alpha \in \{L,R\}$ are the hopping strengths in the metallic baths, and $t_{c}$ is the strength of system-bath coupling.
-Here ($L$) stands for the left lead, while ($R$) denotes the right lead.
+where $t_{s}$, $\mu$ and $U$ are the nearest-neighbour hopping amplitude, chemical potential and onsite Coulomb repulsion strength, respectively, in the system. $t_{\beta}$ and $\mu_{\beta}$ are the hopping strengths and the chemical potentials in the metallic baths, where $\beta=(L,R)$, with $L$ being the left lead and $R$ the right lead. $\mu_{L,R} = \mu\pm\left(V/2\right)$, V being the applied bias. $v_{ij}$ denote the matrix elements of the system-bath coupling.